 Palais des Beaux-Arts, Lille

-Around ten minutes south-east of the Church of St. Etienne is Lille’s cultural calling card, the Palais des Beaux-Arts.
+Around ten minutes southeast of the Church of St. Etienne is Lille’s cultural calling card, the Palais des Beaux-Arts.

 Flanking the southern side of the vast Place de la République, this fine art gallery is second only to the Louvre in France for size and stature.